martinaalvera/Documentation/indigo_fgw.rst

 Iam portlets for the FGW portal are available on github: https://github.com/mtangaro/fgw-elixir-italy/tree/master/iam-modules

+Put the portlets in the ``/home/futuregateway/FutureGateway/deploy/``, FGW will upload them automatically, moving them in ``/home/futuregateway/FutureGateway/osgi/modules/``.

 You can follow this instructions to set it up: https://github.com/indigo-dc/LiferayPlugIns/blob/master/doc/admin.md.
-The deploy directory is in ``/home/futuregateway/FutureGateway/deploy/``.

 The option ``javascript.fast.load=false`` has to be set in ``/home/futuregateway/FutureGateway/portal-ext.properties``.